 How to make the most of it: If you accept Medicare, then you should be automatically listed.
 However, this doesn’t mean you are listed correctly!
 It’s crucial that you are listed correctly here and that you don’t make any mistakes when entering your information.
 If you do it will affect you getting paid, so proceed with extreme caution when making changes.

 How About Google, Bing and Yahoo! and the Others?

-- Google Local.
-There is also a social aspect to this, in the form of Google+.
-In fact, Google+ posts can show up in search results!
-So be sure that you’re using every avenue that Google provides.
+There is also a social aspect to this, in the form of Google My Business.
 To learn more about how to make the best use of Google Local, read our in-depth article, “10 Easy Steps to Help You Claim Your Google Local Listing.“

-- Bing and Yahoo!
-These are no-brainer sites that you need to be listed on, and listed well.
+These are no-brainer sites that you need to be listed on and listed well.
 Be sure to include professional-grade profile pictures and completely and accurately fill out every portion of the profile; yes, even the options fields.

-- Listen360.com.
-This is a paid service, not free.
-Doctors have utilized the feature that allows you to add widgets to website.
+This is a paid service, not free. podiatrists have utilized the feature that allows you to add widgets to your website.
 They are a referral service as well.
-The site is not cheap—but it works, and we’ve had a lot of doctors have a good response from it.
+The site is not cheap—but it works, and we’ve had a lot of podiatrists have a good response from it.